Kidnapping Defense Attorney in Las Vegas

 Las Vegas Kidnapping Defense Lawyer

-Joel Mann practices criminal defense in the Las Vegas area.
+Joel M. Mann practices criminal defense in the Las Vegas area.
 If you have been accused of abducting an individual or a related kidnapping charge in Las Vegas, you know the gravity of the situation.

 You need a lawyer who will aggressively fight to get the justice you deserve.
 Contact the Law Offices of Joel M. Mann immediately to discuss your legal options with a lawyer who understands Nevada law when it comes to kidnapping.

-Joel Mann will be able to advise you of your legal rights and if needed, create a strong defense strategy to obtain the best possible outcome for you.
+Joel M. Mann will be able to advise you of your legal rights and if needed, create a strong defense strategy to obtain the best possible outcome for you.

 First Degree Kidnapping